 What type of content do you primarily create?

-Can you make a video slow motion on iPhone?
+Can you create slow motion videos on iPhone?

 Absolutely.
 Apple introduced the slow-motion feature in 2013 with the release of the iPhone 5s.
 Subsequent iPhones—iPhone 6s and all later models—also support the feature.

 Slow motion lets you record a video at a high frame rate, then play it back at a slower-than-normal rate.
-You can do this with all sorts of scenes: you could shoot a slo-mo video of a skateboard trick to highlight the skill involved, or you could shoot actors trying a restaurant’s signature dish to make the experience look even more tempting.
-Either way, slow motion reveals details your audience might have missed if the video were played at regular speed.
+You can do this with all sorts of scenes: you could shoot a slo-mo video of a skateboard trick to highlight the skill involved, or you could shoot actors trying a restaurant's signature dish to make the experience look even more tempting.
+Either way, slow motion reveals details your audience might have missed if the video were played at regular speed—making it perfect for creating more engaging, attention-grabbing content.

-Depending on the iPhone model you have, you can shoot up to 240FPS to produce videos with better quality and smoothness.
-Plus, you can set which part of the clip to slow down and which parts play normally.
+Depending on the iPhone model you have, you can shoot at 120FPS or up to 240FPS to produce videos with better quality and smoothness.
+The more frames per second your iPhone camera captures, the more detailed your slow-motion video will be.
+Plus, you can set which part of the clip to slow down and which parts play at normal speed for creative effect.

-How to set up the slow motion feature on iPhone
+How to set up slow motion video on iPhone

 Now, let's walk through how you can set up your iPhone to create videos in slow motion.